tsinghua-ideal/Syno/docs/plans.md

 - [ ] Add mechanisms to automatically discover equivalent kernels.
 (TASO-like?)
 - [ ] Unfolding some dimensions to output iterators seems to be not a good idea.
 - [x] Make dead ends propagate.
 (By storing parent nodes.)
+- [ ] Add canonicalization of chain of ShareOp back.

 ### Bindings